tuya/tuya-pulsar-sdk-go/README.md

 }
 ```

-Through the following code, you can see the log information of 'tuya_pulsar_go_sdk'.
+Through the following code, you can see the log information of `tuya_pulsar_go_sdk`.
-At the same time, the log will be saved in the 'logs/sdk.log' file.
+At the same time, the log will be saved in the `logs/sdk.log` file.
 ```
 func main(){
 	tylog.SetGlobalLog("sdk", false)